Noviat/noviat-apps/account_move_line_import/README.rst

 Extra columns can be added and will be processed as long as the column header is equal to the 'ORM' name of the field.
+Both the technical ORM name (e.g. partner_id) or its label (e.g. Partner) can be used.
+It is preferred to use the technical name since a same label can be used on different fields resulting in a risk that the wrong fields is getting updated.
 Input fields with no corresponding ORM field will be ignored unless special support has been added for that field in this module (or a module that extends the capabilities of this module).

+|

+For ORM fields of type 'Many2one' you can specify its database ID or the lookup name (usually the 'name' field but this can be different for objects where the _rec_name attribute points to another field).

 This module has implemented specific support for the following fields: